ParthenosWP4/SSK/doc/1_ssktei.rst

 ``term`` elements are used to tag the scenarios, the steps and the resources, according to the SSK taxonomies, that are:

 * Tadirah activities, objects and techniques
-* The NEDIMAH type taxonomy for Information resource (or objects)
 * the Dariah-IT Standard Knowledge base
 * aureHAL disciplines